vshis/Cone-synthesis-in-Unity/README.md

 # myConesGeneration
-Generating cones on a plain background at random rotations, sizes and positions.
+Main: Generating cones on a plain background at random rotations, sizes and positions.